cscott/TurtleScript/README.rst

 2. Puzzle pieces.

-   Scratch and Turtle Art are successful with kids.
+   Scratch_, `Turtle Art`_, and `Open Blocks`_ are successful with
+   kids.
 Try to learn from these representations and copy the details which make them successful.
 One key might be switching to more "open" layouts of block groupings, using a "C" shape open at one side instead of a box enclosing all the parts.
 Similarly, the space for the test expression in a if or while, or the argument list in a call, could be left open at the right hand side to allow the expression/list to grow outside the tile without forcing the tile itself to expand horizontally.

 For both layouts, the current "stacking" 3-d model needs to be retired: it makes deeply nested expressions look too "tall".
 There should be a single